MChiragV/MChiragV/README.md

 - 🔬 Currently learning about VLSI, Machine Learning, FPGA and DSP.

-- 🤖 A chatbot developer in my free time.

 - 📫 How to reach me: via Linkedin, but preferred in-person.

 - ⚡ Fun fact: I prefer documentation over tutorials.